-- Enter the host name of the Supervisor.

-- Choose the IP address to be used by Cerify.

-- Enter the number of channels.
+- Enter the host name of the Supervisor. - Enter the host name of the Secondary Supervisor.
+This option is available only while installing Media Test Unit for an HA cluster. - Choose the network interface to be used by Cerify. - Enter the number of channels.

-Configuring a Cluster.
-To configure a cluster, you must:
+Configuring a non-HA Cluster.
+To configure a non-HA cluster, you must: